aphp/spark-etl/spark-meta/README.md

 ```

 ##### Log level
-The log level should be one of this String value: ALL, DEBUG, ERROR, FATAL, INFO, OFF, TRACE, WARN
+The log level should be one of this String value: ALL, DEBUG, ERROR, FATAL, INFO (default value), OFF, TRACE, WARN

 ## Postgres configuration